Cipher Department of the High Command of the Wehrmacht: Background

 The OKW/Chi was one of the highest military agencies of the Wehrmacht, but with a dual focus: on cryptography, creating Germany's own secure communication systems, and the monitoring of enemy broadcasts and news analysis.
 As far as cryptanalysis was concerned, OKW/Chi tended to act as troubleshooter, providing the highest service to the Wehrmacht, instead of setting policy as its power to set military SIGINT was limited.

 The unit began as the cipher section of the German Defense Ministry (Reichswehrministerium) in 1922.
 The Cipher Bureau (Chiffrierstelle) followed later in the 1930s.
 They were more interested in diplomatic communications than foreign military communications, which were in short supply, and viewed the diplomatic communications as a way to train staff during peacetime.
 With the rise of the Nazis, the unit grew from 10 people in 1937 to almost 200 people by the outbreak of World War II in 1939.
 By the end of the war, it had almost 800 individuals working there, and its focus had changed to strategy.

 It was true that a certain amount of development and security work was always done.
 The original charter was obscure, but since the Army, Navy and the Air Force was each responsible for its own security development, the only defining commitment of OKW/Chi was to develop ciphers for the agents of the Abwehr.
 The separate branches were free to submit their own systems to OKW for security scrutiny.
 This was changed in October 1942, ensuring that no new ciphers could be introduced by the Armed Forces unless they were first checked by the OKW.
 OKW/Chi made some efforts to set up an additional section in section IV, but this work was buried within the organization with OKW/Chi remaining an organization that produced military intelligence.

 Contrast this with Bletchley Park, the UK Government Code and Cypher School during World War II, the direct opponent of OKW/Chi, which had almost 12,000 personnel working at the end of the war.
 It had a singular focus on cryptanalysis services and an integrated strategy across all the services from the start of the war.

 OKW/Chi was one of the primary targets of TICOM, the operation by the United States to seize military assets after the war.
-This article consists in part of material from those reports (See: Notes).